NicolasSerranoGarcia/CMake-test/GUIDE.md

   - `ci` – Continuous Integration changes
   - `chore` – Other changes (e.g., maintenance)

+> Note that you should only use one type per commit.
+Additional info can go in parenthesis before the ":"

 ---

 ### 💻 Commit from Git Bash